-DIY Frame TV Tutorial- Updated Version
+DIY Frame TV Tutorial – Updated Version

 A little over two years ago, I used a miter saw for the very first time to build a DIY frame TV.
 The Samsung frame TV’s had just started becoming popular and I was desperate to have one for my new living room makeover.
 But, I did not have the budget to spend on one.
 We had just gotten a new smart TV and I was determined to find a way to make my own version.
+So I made a DIY Frame TV tutorial.

 After some brainstorming, I figured out a plan.
 I went to Home Depot and gathered some wood trim that I thought would make a great frame.
 By a little trial and error I came up with a solution, and it worked perfectly!
 I made this frame for about $20.
 Additionally, I bought a slim TV mount for my TV to rest closer to the wall and downloaded an art viewing app onto my Fire Stick.
-You can read my original tutorial here.
+You can read my original frame tv tutorial here.

 I have now come up with a newer and better version of my DIY Frame TV.
 This method uses an additional layer of trim to box in the TV a bit and make it look more like art from the side perspective.
 And here’s how I did it: